a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open a volume window.
 Select volume icons on the desktop.
 Switch window's view to by Name.
 Verify that the volume icons are still selected, and that File > Get Info is still enabled (and shows the volume info).
 Switch window's view back to as Icons.
 Verify that the desktop volume icons are still selected.
 * Launch DeskTop.
 Open a window containing file icons.
 Select one or more file icons in the window.
 Select a different View option.
 Verify that the icons in the window remain selected.
 * Launch DeskTop.
 Open a window containing file icons.
 Hold Open-Apple and select multiple files in a specific order.
 Select a different View option.
-Apple > Sort Directory.
+Apple Menu > Sort Directory.
 View > as Icons.
 Verify that the icons appear in the selected order.
 * Launch DeskTop.
 Open a window containing file icons.
 Select one or more volume icons on the desktop.
 Select a different View option.
 Verify that the volume icons on the desktop remain selected.

 * Launch DeskTop.
 Open a volume window.
 Select an icon.
 Click in the header area (items/use/etc).
 Verify that selection is not cleared.